Skip to content

 • CEN/CENELEC Joint Technical Committee 24

-"Digital Product Passport - Framework and System" -
+"Digital Product Passport - Framework and System" - European standardization body for the Digital Product Passport.

--Co-Chair (EU standardization)
+-Co-Chair

-All functions are honorary and neutral.
+All positions are honorary and independent.

 Thomas media profiles